Pleasanton's Heritage Valley: 1975–1976 homes & subdivision history

-Between 1975 and 1976, Morrison Homes unveiled Heritage Valley, a 105-home neighborhood tucked into the rolling charm of Pleasanton, California.
+Between 1975 and 1976, Morrison Homes unveiled Heritage Valley, a 103-home neighborhood tucked into the rolling charm of Pleasanton, California.
 It wasn’t just another development—it was part of a grander vision for a town resisting the rush of urban sprawl.

-Location of the Heritage Valley neighborhood in Pleasanton, California.
+Map of the Heritage Valley neighborhood in Pleasanton, California.

 Builders of place and personality